AlexHandy1/ad-genetic-overlap-analysis/README.md

 Below is a list in order of priority:

-* Conduct Bayesian co-localisation on SNP signals within significant proteins

 * Build multi-protein PRS prediction panel using machine learning

-* Remove a-priori protein filter and extend analysis to longer list of proteins (n > 100)

 * Build automated, reproducible analysis pipeline with integrated tests on public cloud service